dart-archive/vm_service_drivers/dart/tool/service.md

 _targetId_ may refer to a [Library](#library), [Class](#class), or
 [Instance](#instance).

-If _targetId_ is a temporary id which has expired, then then _Expired_ [Sentinel](#sentinel) is returned.
+If _targetId_ is a temporary id which has expired, then the _Expired_ [Sentinel](#sentinel) is returned.

 If _targetId_ refers to an object which has been collected by the VM's